-However, there is a common misconception that they are an essential piece of equipment if you want to see results, but that could not be further from the truth.
 Did you know that walking is one of the most effective yet often underrated exercises you can do to reach your fitness goals.
-It is free to do and just 30 minutes walking per day is enough to feel the benefits which include improving heart health, reducing stress, burning fat, strengthening your bones and improving your mental and physical health.
+It is free to do and just 30 minutes of walking per day is enough to feel its benefits, which include improving heart health, reducing stress, burning fat, strengthening your bones and improving your mental and physical health.

-One of the best ways to keep you motivated to walk more is by using a step counter and in the article below we give you five reasons to ditch the activity tracker and get yourself a step counter:
+One of the best ways to keep you motivated to walk more is by using a step counter.
+Here are five reasons to ditch the activity tracker and get yourself a step counter instead:

 Step counters are far more affordable than activity trackers and you can get a reliable, accurate one for under $30.
 A good quality activity tracker will set you back in excess of $70 with some even in the $300+ range.
 If you’re one that pays attention to a lot of metrics, and can afford it, then perhaps you are better off with an advanced tracker, but most people use Daily Steps as the most important metric which is precisely what a step counter is for.